56099 Class 100 Driving Trailer Composite Lavatory (Scrapped)

 Preservation Information

 The Swanage Railway bought 56099, along with 50341, 51118 and 56097.
-However 56099 was never used in service on the line, and was sold to the West Somerset Railway the following year.
+56099 & 50341however were used for driver training on only a handful of services and the set sold to the West Somerset Railway the following year.

 56099 stored at Minehead.
 The vehicle was scrapped two years later, 26/8/89.
 Tony Willmore